austin-german/austin-german.github.io/_pages/about.md

 ## What's new?
 _Summer 2023_
 * I've spent most of the summer preparing two applications for post-doctoral fellowships.
 I'm also writing chapter for an edited volume and a journal manuscript.
-* I will be conducting fieldwork with the Z signers for six weeks in August and September!
+* I will be conducting fieldwork with the Z signers for six weeks in August and September.
 * My first sole-authored article has been accepted for publication!
 It will appear in a special issue of _Diachronica_ on the historical linguistics of sign languages.
+This work was actually my masters thesis, which I completed in 2021.
-* A co-authored paper on language socialization in three indigenous Mesoamerican signing communities has been accepted for publication in _Research on Language and Social Interaction_
+* A article co-authored with Laura Horton, Lynn Hou, and Jenny Singleton on language socialization in three indigenous Mesoamerican signing communities has been accepted for publication in _Research on Language and Social Interaction_.